typelevel/frameless/docs/src/main/tut/Injection.md

 import spark.implicits._
 ```
-Injection lets us define encoders for types that do not have one, by injecting `A` into an encodable type `B`.
+Injection lets us define encoders for types that do not have one by injecting `A` into an encodable type `B`.
 This is the definition of the injection typeclass:
 ```scala
 trait Injection[A, B] extends Serializable {